How this Festival came to be

 Each piece encourages us to think deeply about life and they pose questions by stimulating our senses, our intellect and our emotions.

-There is also another community involved in this festival that helps us to keep our feet on the ground and really bring it back in a full circle.
-For many years, in a small way, I have supported a charity known as Room to Heal.
+There is also another community involved in this festival that helps us to keep our feet on the ground and really bring it back in a full circle – a charity known as Room to Heal.
 This is an organisation that is in the frontline of therapy for refugees and victims of torture.
 Their approach uses group and community based therapy and they have many years of experience doing this with refugees from many troubled parts of the world.
 They help them get their lives back on track and find fellowship in the company of others who have suffered in the same way.
 The Festival will raise funds for Room to Heal to continue their valuable work with Refugees and Asylum seekers.

 So welcome to the Festival and we hope you enjoy this evenings entertainment.